KoenBrouwer/react-grapple/README.md

 const country = useInput("Netherlands");
 ```

-And then bind the value and change handler to your input element like this:
+Then bind the value and change handler to your input element like this:

 ```html
 <input type="text" {...name.bind} /> -> <input type="text" value={name.value} onChange={name.onChange} ref={name.ref} />